PUBLIC marks

 sIFR Documentation & FAQ

-by sbrothier & 2 others (via)
+by sbrothier & 1 other (via)

 sIFR lets you use your favorite font on your websites by cleverly working with Flash, JavaScript and CSS.
 Here you'll find it's documentation and the FAQ.
 Leave a link to your implementation in the Examples!